How we work and play is about to transform.

 Exponential technologies are enabling a new wave of highly immersive games, virtual worlds and online communities.
 Revenue in the video game hardware and software sector is projected to hit $235 billion by 2022.

 We’ve likely all heard of the Oasis from Ready Player One.
-But far beyond what we know today as ‘gaming,’ VR is fast becoming a home to immersive storytelling, interactive films, and virtual world creation.
+But far beyond what we know today as ‘gaming,’ Virtual Reality is fast becoming a home to immersive storytelling, interactive films, and virtual world creation.

 Within the virtual world space, let’s take one of today’s greatest precursors, the aforementioned game Minecraft.